No items found.

 How NFTs Benefit the Artists You Know and Love

 Finding success as a traditional artist has always meant navigating the closed-off world of the gallery-dealer complex.
 An artist who doesn't come from a privileged background or runs in well-connected circles, has little hope of gaining traction.
-And if their art happens to be digital, they are pretty much straight out of luck.
+And if their art happens to be digital, they are out of luck.

 Non fungible tokens (NFTs) open new avenues for artists and are a tool that is already dramatically changing the creator economy.